Tips for international Trainees

 At MDS we’re looking for Trainees who are adaptable.
 There are lots of challenges involved in experiencing different companies – adjusting to different roles, different cultures and different types of people requires resilience.
 But, this is all in the name of finding your best fit in the industry!
 For international Trainees, relocating and adapting to new cultures are skills that they have already demonstrated.
-You can apply for the graduate or leadership programme if you have pre-settled status or ongoing right to work in the UK for 3+ years!
+Each application is reviewed independently, and the offer of employment will be subject to appropriate right-to-work checks.

-Group 51 Trainee Francesco, who started the programme in April, is from Bologna, Italy and he offered us some advice for Trainees who might be considering the programme.
+Trainee Francesco offered us some advice for Trainees who might be considering the programme.

 Which visa entry route did you go through, and how did you go about applying?

 As for the VISA, I had the Pre-Settled status granted in December 2020 before.
 This allows someone to work, study or live in the UK.
-I started my application for MDS at the end of September 2021.
-Afterwards I followed all the steps in the application procedure, which followed onto a telephone interview, and assessment centre.
+I started my application for MDS in the summer of 2021.
+Afterwards, I followed all the steps in the application procedure, which followed onto a telephone interview, and assessment centre.
 I found each stage in the recruitment process inclusive, and the team were very clear on what the requirements were and what I would need to do to meet them.